-9.1.14 If a Member offers accounting and/or accounting related services to the public for pro-bono or for a fee and does not hold a Limited-PPC or PPC (as appropriate), will be automatically referred to the IPA Disciplinary Tribunal for a determination.
-Penalties include admonishment, censure, suspension, fine, forfeiture or some other penalty as determined by the Tribunal from time to time.
-At its discretion, the Tribunal may rely upon the provisions of Pronouncement 12 to affect any determination.
+9.1.14 If a member offers accounting and/or accounting related services to the public, whether pro bono or for a fee and does not hold a Limited-PPC or PPC (as appropriate), the IPA may refer the matter to either the PCC pursuant to Pronouncement 12 to consider any determination including referral to the IPA Disciplinary Tribunal for a determination.
+Penalties include admonishment, censure, suspension, fine, forfeiture or some other penalty as determined by the IPA.